nachazo/Redux-translate-MODS-folder-to-english/README.md

 When you've the folder updated, go back again to english with *Redux-translate-MODS-folder-to-english.bat* and open JSGME and replicate the configuration that you could see with the screenshot you made.
 Configurations and savegames, as is in *appdata* folder, aren't touched.

+Instead the screenshoot, you could also use the JSGME mod profile **for updating**:

+1. Open JSGME and save your mod profile: *Tasks -> Save mod profile*.
+It's a simply text file.
+Save, for example, in your Anomaly root.
+2. De-select all addons in JSGME and close it.
+3. Execute bat: **Redux-back-MODS-to-russian.bat**.
+4. Uncompress the patch file downloaded from REDUX authors.
+5. Execute bat: **Redux-translate-MODS-folder-to-english.bat**.
+6. Open JSGME, go to *Tasks" -> Load mod profile* and select the file saved in step 1.

 ## Recomendations
 Among the contents from the mod, I use in my playruns and recommend:
 - Dead Zone 4K texture pack (not grass, only base files for my taste): https://www.patreon.com/posts/updated-dead-58374306